MeanderingProgrammer/render-markdown.nvim/README.md

 - Functions entirely inside of Neovim with no external windows
 - Changes between `rendered` view in normal mode and `raw` view in all other modes
+- Supports anti-conceal behavior, removing any virtual text added by this plugin on the line the cursor is on, this does have a performance penalty and can be disabled
 - Changes window options between `rendered` and `raw` view based on configuration
   - Effects `conceallevel` & `concealcursor` by default
 - Supports rendering `markdown` injected into other file types